The nekRS Input Files

 Most information about the problem setup is defined in the parameter file.
 This file is organized in a number of sections, each with a number of keys.
 Values are assigned to these keys in order to control the simulation settings.

-The general structure of the .par
+The general structure of the .par file is as

-are both section names, with a number of (key, value) pairs.
+follows, where FOO and BAR are both section names, with a number of (key, value) pairs.

 [FOO]